withastro/starlight/.changeset/beige-shoes-whisper.md

 '@astrojs/starlight': minor
 ---

-Add configuration option to disable Pagefind
+Adds a configuration option to disable site indexing with Pagefind and the default search UI